A man and his watch: a love story

 What's next for space watches?

 Certainly, electronics will play a big part in space watches.
 The Bulova Accutron was the first electronic timepiece to be used by NASA.
 However, it was panel-mounted rather than worn.
 My money is on mechanical watches holding a significant portion of the space watch segment for a simple reason, reliability.
 Quartz and smartwatches rely on batteries, and if they cannot be charged, they become worthless.
 A mechanical watch, either wound or automatic, will work just fine in zero-g.
 For spacefarers facing an Apollo 13 situation, a working mechanical watch may be a lifesaver.

-The LIV 300m Ceramic Diver in Harvest Moon
+The LIV 300m Ceramic Diver

 Can you take your LIV watch to space?

 While getting an official NASA-approved tag for a watch is difficult, any of the LIV models can undoubtedly survive that journey.
 LIV Watches are built to the same, and often better, standards as the high-end brands that have flown in space.
 No matter where your adventures take you, a LIV watch can go with you to time the adventure.
 And do it with a unique flair.